 The Accounting Equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities plus equity of the business.
 This is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.

-In this case the travel expense has reduced net income, retained earnings and the equity of the business.
-This has been matched by the credit to the drawings account increasing the owners equity in the business.
+In this case the travel expense has reduced net income, retained earnings and the owners equity of the business.
+This has been matched by the credit to the drawings account increasing the owners equity in the business by the same amount.

 The drawings account is a temporary account and is cleared at the end of each year.
 In this case the account is cleared either by a credit against the capital account, or repayment to the owner depending on the circumstances.